Sacrament: Lutheranism

 Lutherans hold that sacraments are sacred acts of divine institution.
 Whenever they are properly administered by the use of the physical component commanded by God along with the divine words of institution, God is, in a way specific to each sacrament, present with the Word and physical component.
 He earnestly offers to all who receive the sacrament forgiveness of sins and eternal salvation.
 He also works in the recipients to get them to accept these blessings and to increase the assurance of their possession.

 Melanchthon's Apology of the Augsburg Confession defines sacraments, according to the German text, as "outward signs and ceremonies that have God's command and have an attached divine promise of graces".
 His Latin text was shorter: "rites that have the command of God, and to which is added a promise of grace".
 This strict definition narrowed the number of sacraments down to three: Holy Baptism, the Eucharist, and Holy Absolution.
 Lutherans do not dogmatically define the exact number of sacraments.
 Luther's initial statement in his Large Catechism speaks of two sacraments, Baptism and the Eucharist, in addition to Confession and Absolution, "the third sacrament".
 The definition of sacrament in the Apology of the Augsburg Confession lists Absolution as one of them.
-It is important to note that although Lutherans do not consider the other four rites as sacraments, they are still retained and used in the Lutheran church.
+Although Lutherans do not consider the other four rites as sacraments, they are still retained and used in the Lutheran church.
 Luther himself around the time of his marriage and afterwards became one of the greatest champions of Marriage (Holy Matrimony), and the other two (Confirmation and Ordination) were kept in the Lutheran Church for purposes of good order.
 Within Lutheranism, the sacraments are a Means of Grace, and, together with the Word of God, empower the Church for mission.